Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/introduction.typ

 == Why Digital

-This is our third year using a digital notebook.
-We find that this makes the already difficult job of notebooker easier, and also creates neater results, and lets us use more modern tools to better represent information.
+This is our third year using a digital notebook, and we find that it improves the experience for both the writer and the viewer in several ways.

+- Increased neatness
+- Better, more modern tooling

 == Why Typst